 [%rule-tag].
 Discord mentions (@username, @role, and #channel) may be used, however they are not readable in GitHub-flavored markdown.

-Each subsection of this rule section corresponds to a game channel; as these subsections are created, removed, or reordered, game channels must be created/renamed/reordered accordingly.
+Each subsection of this rule section corresponds to a game channel; as the subsections are created, removed, renamed, or reordered, game channels must be created/removed/renamed/reordered accordingly.

 The #rules channel contains this rules document.